• Home

 An ill-fated marriage?

-The Saks-Neiman merger in a $2.65 billion deal in mid-2024 was the culmination of a plan Baker hatched in 2005 when he formed a private-equity firm to snap up retailers with valuable real estate.
+The Saks-Neiman merger in a $2.65 billion deal in mid-2024 was the culmination of a plan Baker hatched in 2005 when he formed a private equity firm to snap up retailers with valuable real estate.

 The idea with the Saks-Neiman tie up was to create a single U.S. luxury behemoth that could wield more clout with vendors and glean operational cost savings, with value propped up by its valuable flagship stores.
 (Neiman had spent years under private equity management and filed for Chapter 11 protection in 2020, felled by the COVID pandemic sales collapse.
 But it did later emerge from bankruptcy protection with far less debt.)

-Ultimately, however, many of the stores competed with one another, and the deal came amid fashion brands’ movement toward selling their wares at their own stores or online, rather than department stores.
+Ultimately, however, many of the stores competed with one another, and the deal came amid fashion brands’ movement toward selling their wares at their own stores or online, rather than at department stores.
 And as often happens with private equity acquisitions of retailers, the companies were larded with unsustainable debt, which made investing in the core business more difficult and led to penny-pinching measures that have been destructive to the businesses.

 Chief among the damaging moves in the Saks–Neiman Marcus saga has been the company’s decision in 2023 not to pay hundreds of millions of dollars in vendor invoices on normal terms, and instead stretch them out over 12-month terms to manage an enormous backlog of overdue bills.
 Many vendors decided to stop shipping or ship less to Saks, leading to empty shelves—a situation that hardly screams “luxury retail.”